joeltoumi/wallet-backend-test/README.md

 ## Steps to Run the Project

-This POC follows the API first approach, so it is necessary to run a _maven clean install_ command to generate the necessary classes.
+This POC follows the API first approach, so it is required to run a _maven clean install_ command to generate the necessary classes.
 ```bash
 git clone https://github.com/joeltoumi/wallet-backend-test.git
 cd wallet-backend-test